7 FAM 250

 c.
 A consular officer is not trained in nor charged with overseeing the physical preparation of the remains for return to the United States.
 If, however, the wrong remains are transported to the United States or the remains arrive improperly prepared or unclothed, the decedent’s family will suffer added grief and stress.
 The consular officer should make every reasonable effort to ensure that the foreign funeral home understands its responsibility and observes the appropriate American proprieties and respect for human remains.

 e.
-After arrangements have been completed, the post should notify the consignee by fax or e-mail regarding the date and time of shipment, the name of the carrier, and the estimated time and place of arrival in the United States.
-Fax or e-mail the arrangements information message directly to the funeral home and to CA/OCS/ACS.
-CA/OCS/ACS can then make a follow-up call to the funeral home on the next business day to confirm the arrangements.
-The fax or e-mail should also contain the shipment waybill number.
-This will enable the post to trace the shipment should the container be misrouted or lost.
+After arrangements have been completed, the post or funeral home should notify the consignee regarding the date and time of shipment, the name of the carrier, and the estimated time and place of arrival in the United States.
+Post or the funeral home should maintain the shipment waybill number, enabling tracking should the container be misrouted or lost.

 7 FAM 257.2 Working with Air Carriers

-Air carriers have a variety of special services available regarding special handling of death cases.
-This may include applying the balance of traveler’s unused airline ticket to cover cargo shipping costs if the remains are embalmed for return to the United States.
-Either the ACS officer or the funeral home should query the airline in this regard.
+Air carriers have a variety of services available regarding special handling of death cases.
+This may include applying the balance of the traveler’s unused airline ticket to cover cargo shipping costs if the remains are embalmed for return to the United States.
+The NOK, consular officer, or the funeral home may query the airline in this regard.

 7 FAM 258 Documents to Accompany Remains